This course is only available for students in the BA International Studies programme.

 In this course you learn how to handle successfully a variety of basic social situations you may encounter in daily life in France or other French-speaking countries, or when meeting French-speaking people.
 You learn to maintain non-complicated face-to-face conversations, and to perform such tasks as introducing yourself, asking directions, understanding a TV program or writing an e-mail.
 These basics are acquired by using the textbook and through a wide range of real-life situations, performed either individually or in groups.
 Grammar, cultural topics, current issues and pronunciation are main concerns, too.

-This course enables the student to achieve a good level A1 of the Common European Frame (CEF) and prepare the DELF A1/A2.
+This course enables the student to achieve a level A1/A2 of the Common European Framework of Reference (CEFR) and prepare the DELF A1/A2.

 This course is the first course in a series of three language acquisition courses within the International Studies program.
 The final objective of this course series is to obtain an intermediate level of proficiency in French, aimed at communication with people in the region in everyday social situations and enabling students to follow current affairs in the region via various media.

 Three two-hour tutorials every week, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
 If you are unable to attend a session, please inform your tutor in advance, providing a valid reason for your absence.
 Being absent will result in a lowering of the participation grade with 0.5 for every absence after the first five (5) times.

 |Final exam II; oral productions||15%|

 To successfully complete the course, please take note that the End Grade of the course is established by determining the weighted average of the in-class oral and listening performance, and written exams.